Daniel Bergstrand

 Daniel Bergstrand is a Swedish record producer, most notable for his work with bands such as In Flames, Meshuggah, Soilwork, Dimmu Borgir, and Behemoth.

 He is the owner of the Dugout Productions studio, which is based in Uppsala, Sweden.

 His work with In Flames was awarded with Grammi Awards on the albums Come Clarity and Soundtrack to Your Escape.

-Bergstrand is, along with Tomas Haake of Meshuggah, the producer of the drum sample packs “Drumkit from Hell”, "The Metal Foundry" and "Metalheads!" for Toontrack's Superior Drummer and EZDrummer.
+Bergstrand is, along with Tomas Haake of Meshuggah, the producer of the drum sample packs “Drumkit from Hell”, "The Metal Foundry" and "Metalheads!" for Toontrack's Superior Drummer and EZdrummer virtual drum software.

 In 2019, Behemoth’s 2014 album The Satanist, which Bergstrand co-produced, was voted as the "Best Metal Album of the Decade" by various publications such as Loudwire, Consequence of Sound, and others.

 Discography

 Daniel Bergstrand has been listed as producer for the following: